 If you are an educator or counselor working with undocumented youth, make sure to check out these helpful resources.
-We are continually expanding this list as more information comes in so be sure to return to this page periodically and scroll to the bottom to see new additions.
+We are continually expanding this list as more information comes in so be sure to return to this page periodically.

 “Top 10 Ways To Support Undocumented Students” by Educators For Fair Consideration

 This resource is meant to be used by educators, school administrators and allies who work closely with and are interested in better supporting undocumented students.
 Whether you’re a long-time champion of undocumented students or a new educator just learning how best to support this population, there will be something useful in this resource for you.

 If you’re just starting out, it’s most important to engage with an open mind, create a safe space for the students you work with, and learn about the most relevant immigration and education policies directly affecting undocumented students.
 For those of you who are already working with undocumented students, consider taking your allyship to the next level by connecting your students with community leaders and role models, helping students access scholarships for college, and educating yourself about reputable sources of legal assistance to refer your students to.

 Katharine is the co-founder and executive director of Educators For Fair Consideration, an organization that works to empower undocumented young people to achieve their academic and career goals and actively contribute to society.
 For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
 Katharine’s advice is featured on the Journal of College Admissions.